AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Focusing on the Monthly Payment

 The salesperson will show you a worksheet with monthly payments lasting six, seven, or even eight years to make the car seem more affordable.
 It can be difficult to move them off the monthly payment, but keep your focus on your budgeted amount for the entire purchase.
-Use your own calculator to add up the monthly payments to see if it works with your budget.
+Our auto loan calculator helps you estimate your monthly payments on a particular vehicle, and our car affordability calculator helps you determine the price of a vehicle you can afford.
+Keep in mind that while longer loan terms result in lower monthly payment, you’ll pay more in interest over the lifetime of the loan.

 Mention Your Trade-in Upfront